VladimirSapozhnikov/VladimirSapozhnikov/README.md

 Hi!
 I'm @VladimirSapozhnikov
-- Data Science student at the University of Warwick
+- Data Science recent Graduate
 - Interested in machine learning and predictive analytics
 - Currently working on various projects from the DataQuest bootcamp as well as my final year university project
 - I can be reached via email at v.sapozhnikov02@gmail.com